 More information about managing the sexual side effects of cervical cancer treatment can be found in Sex and the Woman with Cancer.

 Cancer that starts in the cervix can spread to lymph nodes (pea-sized collections of immune system tissue) in the pelvis To check for lymph node spread, the surgeon might remove some of these lymph nodes.
 This procedure is known as a lymph node dissection or lymph node sampling.
 It is done at the same time as a hysterectomy or trachelectomy.

-Removing lymph nodes can sometimes lead to fluid drainage problems in the leg.
+Removing lymph nodes can lead to fluid drainage problems in the leg.
 This can cause severe swelling in the leg, a condition called lymphedema.
-More information about lymphedema can be found in Understanding Lymphedema – For Cancers Other Than Breast Cancer.
+More information can be found in our section on Lymphedema.